Registration and buffet lunch

 A few secrets about innovation in Switzerland: the good and the less good

 Clare Fairfield, Chairman of the Venture Capital Institute, Managing Director at Concerto Ventures.

 Global innovation interrupted: evolving beyond the economics of the Silicon Valley experience

 Prof. Wolfgang Keller, Department of Economics, University of Colorado, USA.
 Research associate of the CESifo network, the NBER and the CEPR.

 Prof. Peter Egger, KOF Swiss Economic Institute, ETH Zurich, Switzerland.

-The Economic geography of innovation
+The Economic Geography of Innovation Incentives

 Roundtable discussion led by Prof. Raymond G. Riezman, Research Professor of Economics Emeritus, University of Iowa, USA.